intagaming/hxann.com/src/content/takes/youtube-auto-select-add-to-playlist.md

 being added to the playlist.**

 Just added a song 5 minutes ago.
-Now I'm switching genre and ended up adding a fucking hip-hop song into the chill playlist, costing me another 2 clicks and 5 seconds.
+Now I'm switching genre and ended up adding a fucking hip-hop song into the chill playlist, costing me another 3 clicks (instead of 2) and 5 seconds.
 Want a solution?
 Add a fucking _remember_ checkbox.
 How many years did it took?